 As with most technologies, mass adoption and technical advancements have a downward pressure on prices.
 Remember how much cell phones cost when they were first introduced?
 In countries like Holland, sales of electric bikes are now higher than conventional bikes.
 We believe that advancements in battery technology, as well as more adoption of ebikes in the US, will ultimately drive down prices.

 We like to think that there is an ebike for every budget, and we do our best to help people find the perfect electric bike to meet their budgetary requirements.
 We carry ebikes starting at $699.
+Some of our favorite budget ebikes include the Nakto Pony, Nakto City Stroller, and Fiido D4S.

 Electric bike batteries are the most expensive component on an ebike, and the greater their capacity (measured in amp-hours) the higher the price.
 When you buy a new ebike, the battery and charger are included.
+To learn more about electric bike batteries, check out our Ebike Battery FAQ.

 However, if you want to purchase an extra battery to extend your range, or need a replacement ebike battery, you can expect to pay at least $500.
 Larger capacity batteries may cost as much as $800 per unit.
 If you are looking to replace an old ebike battery, you should consider getting the battery packed with fresh cells.
 There are several companies that can test and rebuild your batteries, for much less than buying a new one.